visor-tech/visor-py/README.md

 v_img_w.save(new_arr)

 # Save a visor_stack
-# Note: we preserve the visor_stack(vs) dimension here for consistency
+# Note: The zarrs.py module requires dimensions to be preserved.
 s1_new_arr = new_arr[:1,:,:,:,:]
 v_img_w.save(s1_new_arr, stack='stack_1')